determined-ai/pdk/deploy/README.md

 If you made any changes to any of the files, make sure to push them to your Github repo.

-PS: if you're using a Mac, delete the .DS_store files before committing.
+PS: if you're using a Mac, delete the .DS_store files before committing (or add it to `.gitignore`).

 ```bash
 find . -name '.DS_Store' -type f -delete